peterdemin/peterdemin.github.io/kibitzr-banks.md

        - css-all: .balanceValue
        - text
    ```
-6. I have 3 accounts in Bank of America: checking, savings and credit.
+6. I have 3 accounts in Bank of America: checking, savings, and credit.
    They always go in this order, so I stash their values under corresponding keys:
    ```yaml
      notify: